5 Reasons I’m Thrilled for the Return of Happily Ever After

 - Exploration and friendship is kicked off by Aladdin: “Trust me, having a best friend by your side opens up a whole new world of possibilities.”

-- Olaf fronts the Loooove section with “Some people are worth melting for,” leading into Love is an Open Door.
-Flynn Rider and Rapunzel close it out singing about the moment when “.. all at once, everything is different now that I see you.”
+- Olaf fronts the Loooove section with “Some people are worth melting for,” with a segue into Love is an Open Door.
+Flynn Rider and Rapunzel close it out singing about when “.. all at once, everything is different now that I see you.”

 - “The flower that blooms in adversity is the most rare and beautiful of all.”
 No Disney story would be complete without a villain, and the Adversity segment pays tribute to struggle.
 Ursula looms, Simba & Scar fight, and Maleficent cackles in the background.
-Even as we are (again) reassured at the beginning that everything will be fine, these climactic tensions play out against stirring music from Pirates of the Caribbean, with tons and tons of pyro that leave the castle destroyed and burning.
+Even as we are reassured at the beginning that everything will be fine, these climactic tensions play out into tons of pyro that leave the castle destroyed and burning.

 - But we know how this turns out, right?
 The castle is rebuilt, better than ever, and projected upon it are our heroes in their moments of Triumph.